4/28/2020

 Mike Murray

-And David touched on it before is that most home buyers are trying to schedule their home closing towards the end of the calendar month because of the way their prepraised and the escrows are funded.
-It reduces their -of-pocket cash requirement and so the outside realtors often advise that.
-So we see more of our closings in a given month scheduled, trying to be scheduled by the buyers and their realtors for the last week of the month.
-As you bring those things together at the end of the month, that's when you find out you might have had an outside lender who could not get mortgage taken care of or something happens.
-It just a lot pushes all at once.
-And so that's why we added the language to the press release and to our commentary this morning.
+And David touched on it before, is that most homebuyers are trying to schedule their home closing towards the end of the calendar month because of the way their prepaids and the escrows are funded, it reduces their out-of-pocket cash requirement.
+And so the outside realtors often advise that.
+So we see more of our closings in a given month trying to be scheduled by the buyers and their realtors for the last week of the month.
+So as you bring those things together at the end of the month, that's when you find out you might have had an outside lender who could not get mortgage taken care of or something happens.
+A lot pushes all at once.
+And so That's why we added the language to the press release and to our commentary this morning.

 speaker